awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 ## Deleting custom inventory<a name="sysman-inventory-delete"></a>

 You can use the [DeleteInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeleteInventory.html) API action to delete a custom inventory type and the data associated with that type\.
-You call the delete\-inventory command by using the AWS CLI to delete all data for an inventory type\.
+You call the delete\-inventory command by using the AWS Command Line Interface \(AWS CLI\) to delete all data for an inventory type\.
 You call the delete\-inventory command with the `SchemaDeleteOption` to delete a custom inventory type\.

 **Note**
 An inventory type is also called an inventory schema\.